LukeDowell/flash-chords/README.md

 UX feedback from interview candidate; list of failed chords is not clear in purpose, she thought that they might have been chords the user has to to play before the timer runs out.

+**4/1/2022**

+Woo took a huge break, I started but didn't complete a different project in the meantime.
+I worked on this app for fun with a coworker and was inspired to try another feature: I'd like to have a scrolling staff to practice sight-reading with.